-The Annual Report, the Financial Statements of the Company for the period ended June 30, 2019 and the Auditors' Report thereon accompanying this Information Circular will be placed before the Shareholders at the Meeting.
-If any Shareholder has questions regarding such financial statements, such questions may be brought forward at the Meeting.
+Orbit Garant's Annual Report, including the Financial Statements of the Company, for the period ended June 30, 2024 and the Auditors' Report thereon have been filed on SEDAR+ at www.sedarplus.ca and are also available via the Company's website.
+The Financial Statements will be placed before the Shareholders at the Meeting.
+If any Shareholder has questions regarding such Financial Statements, such questions may be brought forward at the Meeting.